mainmatter/mainmatter.com/_posts/2020-07-31-the-true-cost-of-a-quickfix.md

 - The total cost and lead time impact must be justifiable to stakeholders
 - And last but not least a robust and comprehensive test suite

-Often teams with deadlines will dedicate maintenance periods where engineers are allocated time to "fix" the codebase.
+Often, teams with deadlines will have maintenance periods where engineers are allocated time to "fix" the codebase.
 Time and time again I have seen this pattern repeated with similar outcomes, overrun budgets and half-finished long-lived branches.